liayin/blog/_posts/2021-10-4-lit-metrics.md

 permalink: /posts/lit-metrics/
 ---

-This blog post continuously updates papers in econometrics.
-Please let me know if you have any questions by clicking on the "About" button and emailing me.
+This blog post continuously updates with papers in econometrics.
+Please let me know if you have any questions.
+You can get in touch with me by email.
+My email can be obtained through the "About" section of the blog.

 * TOC
 {:toc}

 ### Causal Inference
+[Roth (2022)](https://doi.org/10.1257/aeri.20210236): Pretest with Caution: Event-Study Estimates after Testing for Parallel Trends
+- AERI
+- This paper points out two limitations to the test for parallel trends
+    - Conventional pretests may have low power, meaning that preexisting trends that produce meaningful bias in the treatment effects estimates may not be detected with substantial probability
+    - Conditioning the analysis on the result of a pre-trends test induces distortions to estimation and inference from pretesting.
+In other words, the draws of the data that survive a pretest are a selected sample from the true data-generationg process (DGP)

 [Angrist (2021)](https://www.nber.org/papers/w29726): Empirical Strategies in Economics: Illuminating the Path from Cause to Effect
 - Nobel lecture
 - LATE/IV